7 Tips for Getting Back to Your Yoga Practice After an Injury

 If your doctor doesn’t think you’re ready to get back into your yoga practice, it might be the perfect time to try out a meditation class.
 One study indicated that meditation programs can reduce the levels of psychological stress.

-Mindfulness meditation programs, in particular, showed improvements in anxiety, depression, and pain with moderate evidence and small improvements in stress and the mental health component of health-related quality of life.
+Mindfulness meditation programs, in particular, showed improvements in anxiety, depression, and pain.
+The evidence for these improvements is moderate.
+Small improvements were also seen in stress and the mental health component of health-related quality of life.
 And, feeling mentally strong and healthy is a key part of the recovery process.

 2. Speak to your yoga instructor.

-However, if your doctor does give you the go ahead, be sure to let your yoga instructor know about your injury before class.
+If your doctor gives you the go ahead, let your yoga instructor know about your injury before class.
 Then, she’ll be able to give you suggestions to modify postures or even provide some alternative poses.

-In addition, your yoga teacher can keep an eye on you to make sure you are not aggravating your injury or causing additional damage.
-And, she will also understand why might do a posture differently or even skip it entirely.
+In addition, your yoga teacher can keep an eye on you.
+They can make sure you are not aggravating your injury.
+They will also make sure you are not causing additional damage.
+And, she will also understand why you may want to do a posture differently or even skip it entirely.

 3. Take a restorative yoga class after an injury.

 Restorative yoga is a gentle yoga class suitable for all levels.
 It typically involves only five or six poses supported by props.
 Yoga props can help your body completely relax.
 These yoga classes are especially beneficial to athletes recovering from injury.
-And, through the use of yoga props, restorative yoga will give you all the benefits of deep, passive stretching because you can hold poses longer.
+Through the use of yoga props, restorative yoga will give you all the benefits of deep, passive stretching.
+This is because you will have the ability to hold poses for longer periods of time.

 Restorative yoga focuses more on flexibility than strength.
 And, this makes it the perfect way to calm the mind and relax the body.
 And, it’s an important step in helping you get back to your yoga practice after an injury.